Will H. Daly: Power begets controversy and enemies

 At first greeted on the council as a successful member of the business community, Daly soon found he had enemies among Portland's establishment, most notably his former employer, the Oregonian.
 Yale University historian, Robert D. Johnston, describes the newspaper's view of him as that of "devil incarnate," by the midpoint of his term on the council, opposing what they termed his "socialistic plans and rosy dreams," an ironic turn of phrase given the city's nickname, the City of Roses.

-A characteristic battle between Daly and the paper involved the rising number of "jitney" operators running competition with the Portland Railway, Light and Power Company's monopoly on transportation within the city.
+A characteristic battle between Daly and the paper involved the rising number of operators of illegal taxi operations running competition with the Portland Railway, Light and Power Company's monopoly on transportation within the city.
 The Oregonian viewed the situation as a threat to an established business providing an essential community service by opportunistic upstarts engaging in unfair competition, while Daly defended the jitneys, whose owners had organized a union to defend their interests, as American individual ingenuity and collective organizing at its best.
 "It is said that jitney competition is unfair," Daly's argument ran.
 "Where has there ever been competition that is fair?
 Competition means the survival of the fittest; there is nothing fair about it."

 The battle between Daly and the newspaper became even more bitter when, as city council member, he discovered and thwarted a secret contract between the paper's owner and publisher, Henry Pittock, and the city for a water line to be run to his new residence, now known as the Pittock Mansion.
 The insider deal called for the expensive project to be constructed entirely at city expense, despite the fact that the mansion was located a half mile outside the city limits at the time.
 The contract was cancelled, Pittock's public image tarnished, and he was reportedly enraged by the incident.